EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Stock euphoria obscuring the two-week ceasefire fragility
+Stock euphoria obscuring the fragility of a two-week ceasefire

-Omission of the Hormuz-Taiwan Strait parallel
+Omission of the parallel between Hormuz and the Taiwan Strait

 Optimistic framing masking structural energy vulnerabilities